Cyclopean image

 Cyclopean image is a single mental image of a scene created by the brain through the process of combining two images received from both eyes.
 The mental process behind the Cyclopean image is crucial to stereo vision.
 Autostereograms take advantage of this process in order to trick the brain to form an apparent Cyclopean image from seemingly random patterns.
-These random patterns appear often in daily life such as in art, children's books, and architecture.
+These random patterns often appear in daily life, such as in art, children's books, and architecture.

 Cyclopean image is named after the mythical being, Cyclops, a creature possessing one single eye.
 The single refers to the way stereo sighted viewers perceive the center of their fused visual field as lying between the two physical eyes, as if seen by a cyclopean eye.
 Alternative terms for cyclopean eye include third central imaginary eye and binoculus.

-The term cyclopean stimuli refers to a form of visual stimuli that is defined by binocular disparity alone.
+The term cyclopean stimuli refer to a form of visual stimuli that is defined by binocular disparity alone.
 It was named after the one-eyed Cyclops of Homer’s Odyssey.
 The term cyclopean in the terms of binocular disparity was coined by Bela Julesz.
 Julesz was a Hungarian radar engineer who predicted that stereopsis might help to discover hidden objects, which could prove useful in the finding of camouflaged objects.
 The important aspect of this research was that Julesz showed using random dot stereograms was sufficient for stereopsis, whereas Charles Wheatstone had only shown that binocular disparity was necessary for stereopsis.

 There is a point of irony to the origin of the term cyclopean.
-The Cyclops from Homer's Odyssey would not have been able to see a cyclopean stimulus as he only possessed one eye.
+The Cyclops from Homer's Odyssey would not have been able to see a cyclopean stimulus, as he only possessed one eye.
 In order for stereopsis to occur, an individual must be able to make use of binocular depth cues, a skill the namesake of the term would not be able to utilize.